diffkemp/diffkemp/README.md

 * llreve: Tool for regression verification of LLVM programs.
 It uses symbolic execution and an external SMT solver (currently Z3) to prove that two functions have the same semantics.
+  Since llreve is maintained as a separate project, it is included as a GIT submodule in this repo.
+Clone either with `--recurse-submodules` or run after
+  clone:

+        git submodule init
+        git submodule update

 * slicer: Slicing of programs to remove the code that is not affected by the analysed parameter.